 How to deal with stress when travelling: Go for a swim or a run

 OK, I’ll be honest with you.
 I don’t run…ever.
 But I absolutely love swimming.
 So if there is the chance of a quick dip I’ll go for it.
-I often pack my swimsuit on the off chance of one of the hotels having a pool (I don’t always book my own hotels, so don’t always know 100% where I will end up).
+I often pack my swimsuit on the off chance of one of the hotels having a pool (I don’t always book my own hotels, so I don’t always know 100% where I will end up).
 But occasionally I might be in for a treat, like when I was booked into a really nice Spa hotel with pool, sauna and gym.

 Doing some light exercise at the end of the day helps clear the head and keeps you balanced.
 It also helps even out all those snacks you had throughout the day (or is it just me that finds it very hard to eat a balanced diet when travelling?) and allows for that large glass of red wine afterwards.

 Update: since first writing this article, I have actually started running.
 And have learned that going for an early morning run, is a perfect way to not only deal with stress, but also to see a city before all the tourists awake.
 Like Paris for example.